 Term and Termination of Agreement

 6.1 This Agreement shall be for an initial term of five years commencing on the Effective Date of this Agreement.
-This Agreement will be renewed without further action for successive terms of two (2) years unless the Agent notifies Lightyear in writing, not less than sixty (60) days prior to the end of any term, that the Agreement will not be renewed.
+This Agreement will be renewed without further action for successive terms of two (2) years unless the Agent notifies Hemp Logic in writing, not less than sixty (60) days prior to the end of any term, that the Agreement will not be renewed.

-6.2 Notwithstanding paragraph 6.1, Lightyear may immediately terminate this Agreement at any time, by written notice to the Agent, upon the occurrence of any of the following:
+6.2 Notwithstanding paragraph 6.1, Hemp Logic may immediately terminate this Agreement at any time, by written notice to the Agent, upon the occurrence of any of the following:

-The impending instigation of any action, suit or proceeding, or the actual adoption or issuance of any law, regulation, ruling or determination, including but not limited to any regulation, ruling or determination of the FCC or any public utility commission or other state regulatory agency, which has a substantial likelihood of materially and adversely affecting the business of Lightyear or the ability of Lightyear to render all or a material part of the Telecommunications Services.
+The impending instigation of any action, suit or proceeding, or the actual adoption or issuance of any law, regulation, ruling or determination, including but not limited to any regulation, ruling or determination of the Federal or any local or other state regulatory agency, which has a substantial likelihood of materially and adversely affecting the business of Hemp Logic or the ability of Hemp Logic to render all or a material part of the Hemp Logic's products.

 (b) The willful misconduct or gross negligence of the Agent which adversely affects

-the business or goodwill of Lightyear or the Agent.
+the business or goodwill of Hemp Logic or the Agent.

-(c) Any material breach of this Agreement by the Agent and the failure by the Agent to cure such breach within thirty (30) days of written notice thereof from Lightyear.
+(c) Any material breach of this Agreement by the Agent and the failure by the Agent to cure such breach within thirty (30) days of written notice thereof from Hemp Logic.

-The failure of the Agent or any Subagent, employee, representative, director, officer, shareholder, employee or salesperson of Agent to comply with the policies and procedures of Lightyear in effect from time to time including, without limitation, those regarding telemarketing, letters of agency and the prevention of unauthorized switching of Telecommunications Services.
+The failure of the Agent or any Subagent, employee, representative, director, officer, shareholder, employee or salesperson of Agent to comply with the policies and procedures of Hemp Logic in effect from time to time including, without limitation, those regarding telemarketing, letters of agency and the prevention of unauthorized sales of Hemp Logic's products.

 The failure of the Agent’s Accounts to aggregate $3,000.00 in Monthly Revenue any